RustCrypto/sponges/ascon/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

-Pure Rust implementation of [Ascon], a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement.
+Pure Rust implementation of the permutation of [Ascon], a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement.

 [Documentation][docs-link]